Brokering Runs

 Ideally, activate the brokering run only once you've fully configured your routing, inventory rules, and other settings.

-Understanding how to view, schedule, and manage brokering runs is essential for optimizing your order routing strategies.
+Understanding how to view, schedule, and manage brokering runs is important for optimizing your order routing strategies.

 Now, let's understand about routings within a brokering run.